Process

 Graphical Notation

-A process can be encapsulated into a pool.
-In this case, the pool visually represents the process, but using pools isn’t mandatory.
+A process does not have a visual representation.
+It can be wrapped into a pool to make the model clearer, but using pools isn’t mandatory.

 XML Representation